usc-isi-i2/table-linker/README.md

 - `--ground-truth-file-pattern`: the pattern used to create the name of the ground truth file from the name of an input file.
 The pattern is any string where the characters {} are substituted by the name of the input file minus the extension.
 For example “{}_gt.csv” specifies that the ground truth file for input file abc.csv is abc_gt.csv.
 The default is “{}_gt.csv”
-- `-p / --pipeline`: the pipeline to run.
+- `--pipeline`: the pipeline to run.
 - `--score-column`: The column name with scores for evaluation
 - `--gpu-resources`: Optional, if given, the system will use only the specified GPU ID for running.
 - `--tag`: a tag to use in the output file to identify the results of running the given pipeline
-- `-n`: Optional, if specified, the system will run `n`processes parallelly.
+- `--parallel-count`: Optional, if specified, the system will run `n`processes parallelly.
 Default is `1`.
 - `--output`: optional, defines a name for the output file for each input file.
 The pattern is a string where {} gets substituted by the name of the input file, minus the extension.
 Default is `output_{}`
 - `--output-folder`: optional, if given, the system will save the output file of each pipeline to given folder with given file naming pattern from `--output`.